 Feige also said that Marvel has another 20 movies on the docket, and these will be “completely different from anything that’s come before—intentionally.”

-Anyone could die, other than Spider-Man and the Guardians of the Galaxy
+Anyone could die, other than Spider-Man, the Guardians of the Galaxy, and Black Panther

 So who will live on into the next era of the Marvel Cinematic Universe?
 That’s not entirely clear.
 Marvel has intentionally not detailed all of the movies they’re planning after Avengers 4.

-Marvel has only announced two films for after Avengers 4, the first being the Spider-Man: Homecoming sequel.
+Marvel has only announced three films for after Avengers 4, the first being the Spider-Man: Homecoming sequel.
 Not only do we know that Spider-Man lives past Avengers 4, but Feige says that he will usher viewers into the next era.
-The second Spider-Man is the next Marvel movie to be released after Avengers 4.

-We also know that the Guardians of the Galaxy don’t die.
+It’s also unlikely that any of the Guardians of the Galaxy will die.
 Guardians of the Galaxy Vol. 3 is expected to hit theaters in 2020, a year after Avengers 4.
 James Gunn has said that you’ll be able to watch the whole Guardians trilogy by itself and it will make sense even if you haven’t seen the Avengers movies.
 That probably wouldn’t be true if one of the main characters died in an Avengers film.
-This, therefore, suggests all of the Guardians live.

 If the majority of the main characters of the first Avengers said goodbye in the fourth one, this would truly mark the end of an era as Kevin Feige is promising.